Tetris2102/ESP32_BWR_sim/README.md

 # ESP32_BWR_sim
-A simple Boiling Water Reactor simulator using ESP32 MCU
+A simple Boiling Water Reactor simulator using an ESP32 MCU

 This project is designed more as an engaging education tool than a serious simulator.
 Much of its physics is therefore oversimplified.